FinBERT-SIMF/FinBERT-SIMF/Mongo Engine/readme.md

 ### Mongo Engine Services
-#### The implementation of RESTFUL MarketPredict API through Flask and pymongo library.
+#### The implementation of RESTFUL FinBERT-SIMF API through Flask and pymongo library.

 Simply run pip install to install requirement packages and then __python *run.py*__.